nitish-chandra-m/passport-nodejs-auth/README.md

 # passport-nodejs-auth
-NodeJS Application with PassportJS Authentication implemented
+NodeJS Application using PassportJS for Authentication.
+Server rendered application with views implemented using EJS template engine.

+#### To run on your local machine:
+1. Clone the repo
+2. Run
+`npm install`
+3. For the local dev server, run
+`npm run dev`